AvantAI/AvantAI-Backend/README.md

-# StockVision.AI-Backend
+# AvantAI-Backend
-Backend for StockVision.AI
+Backend for Avant.AI